If you are interested in getting baptized at our next ‘baptism service’, please email us and let us know, or contact one of our pastors or staff.

 What about being baptized again?

 We recommend you be baptized if you have not been baptized since receiving Jesus Christ as your Lord and Savior.
 You don’t need to be baptized again if you have been baptized after accepting Jesus Christ, but have struggled or strayed from God and are now renewing your commitment.
 If you are seeking to rededicate your life to God, the best action is to get connected in a Bible Study or Life Group and focus on growing your relationship with Him in community with other believers.
+If you want to be baptized, but you were already baptized as an infant, you can certainly be baptized after your personal choice to follow Jesus as a spiritual act of affirmation of your infant baptism.

 Baptism and Essential Beliefs about the Person of Jesus: